 Co-creating an urban lounge with the youth of Frederiksberg

 Using the remnants of former playground equipment, wooden palettes and other recycled materials, the students come-designers developed a hybrid public art installation, equipped with a bar and lounge area for guests to enjoy the music.
-Welcome signage, stencil art, painting and graffiti allowed the students express their creative flair through street art.
+Welcome signage, stencil art, painting and graffiti allowed the students to express their creative flair through street art.

 Share this Project